kornerr/kornerr.github.io/en/note/2019-05-14_mac-os-mojave-32bit.md

 Date: 2019-05-14 18:45
 Category: digital-feudalism

 Today I've updated Xcode to 10.2.1 on macOS Mojave.
-When I launched iPhone5 Simulator, I was presented with a message that told me the Simulator is an outdated 32-bit dirt.
+When I launched iPhone5 Simulator, I was presented with a message that told me the Simulator is an outdated 32-bit dirt:

+![macOS 32-bit no more][warning]

 "Learn More..." button led to this page: [https://support.apple.com/en-us/HT208436][32bit]

 The page's most important part is this: